Increase revenue by selling ads

 Keeping accurate sales records is vital.
 Usually, this job will fall to the business manager but it could be assigned to any member of the business staff.

 Start by compiling a prospect database of potential advertisers – a list of businesses for business ads and parent and/or student names for personal ads.
 For clarification, consider using separate databases for personal ads and business ads.

 Once an ad is sold and a contract is in hand, always keep copies of the contracts on file.
 In addition, regularly update your spreadsheets – moving the names of completed sales from the prospect database to a current advertisers database.
 You are going to want that database when the time comes to start next year’s sales.

-Evan Blackwell, CJE, is a Web Content Specialist for walsworthyearbooks.com and yearbookhelp.com, as well as a regular contributor to Idea File magazine.
-He's been a writer and editor for Walsworth Yearbooks for the past 13 years, and is the author of the Yearbook Suite's "The Art of the Interview" unit.
+Evan Blackwell, CJE, is the Marketing Automation Supervisor for Walsworth.
+He's been a writer, editor and web content specialist for Walsworth for the past 15+ years, and is the author of the Yearbook Suite's "The Art of the Interview" unit.
 Prior to joining Walsworth, Blackwell spent five years as an award-winning newspaper and magazine journalist.
 He holds a bachelor’s degree in journalism from the University of Kansas.